-Social security: The employer must contribute 9% of a national or foreign employee's salary to the General Corporation for Social Security (GCSS); the employee contributes 6%.
-An employee (whether a national or foreigner) must contribute 6% of salary to the GCSS.
+Social security: Employers operating under the Sana'a government must contribute 13% of a national or foreign employee's salary to the General Corporation for Social Security (GCSS); the employee contributes 7%.
 A foreign employee may withdraw the total contribution paid by the employee and the employer to the GCSS, subject to a deduction of 20% as a service charge.
-(Changes were made to these rules in 2017, but due to the ongoing political crisis, the GCSS continues to collect the contributions under the old rules.)